DallanQ/lost_ruins_of_arnak/QA.md

 [guardians-crown-artifact-card](https://boardgamegeek.com/thread/3027659/guardians-crown-artifact-card)

-> When using the Guardian's Crown artifact card, if a guardian is moved to a tent (camping) site, does it stay there until someone removes it?
+> When using the Guardian's Crown artifact card, if a guardian is moved to a tent (camping) site.
+Does it stay there until someone removes it?
 Can guardians normally be placed on tent sites?

 Yes, the guardian stays on the tent site until it is removed by a player, following the standard rules for guardians.
 While guardians typically do not appear on tent sites (since they are usually placed when new sites are discovered, which are not tent sites), the Guardian’s Crown artifact card is an exception that explicitly allows a guardian to be placed on a tent site.